kubotal/kad-doc/kad/docs/getting-started/130-kind.md

 kind create cluster --config /tmp/kadtest2-config.yaml
 ```

-These commands will create a fully operational cluster with a single node serving as both the control-plane and the worker.
+These commands will create a fully operational cluster with a single node serving both as `control-plane` and as `worker`.

-Note the `extraPortMapping` configuration, which will later allow access to the ingress-controller from your workstation once this component is deployed.
+Note the `extraPortMapping` configuration, which will later allow access to the ingress-controller
+from your workstation once this component is deployed.

 The output should look like this: